maotar/FreeVirtualInstrumentList/README.md

 ## Percussion

 - [Strezov - THUNDER X3M Taiko Freebie - Kontakt](https://www.strezov-sampling.com/products/view/THUNDER%20X3M%20Taiko%20Freebie.html) - The Low Taiko Articulations (incl.
 Rimshots) from Thunder X3M mapped in the X3M Percussion Engine.
+- [8Dio - The New Cajon and Bongo -Kontakt](https://8dio.com/instrument/the-new-cajon-and-bongo/) - The New Cajon and Bongo comes with 11 core articulations and 8 new presets.
+Everything is neatly organized into our custom browser, which holds all of the available articulations within a single instrument.

 ## Strings

-- [Sonuscore - Free HD Orchestra Chords & Sustained String Chords](https://sonuscore.com/free-orchestra-chords/) - (**requires mailing list subscribe**) Together with the Tonmeisters from GENUIN, multiple winners of the German Music Prize – The KLASSIK ECHO – we recorded the renowned Brandenburg State Orchestra to give you that warm and massive orchestral sound.
+- [Sonuscore - Free HD Orchestra Chords & Sustained String Chords - Kontakt](https://sonuscore.com/free-orchestra-chords/) - (**requires mailing list subscribe**) Together with the Tonmeisters from GENUIN, multiple winners of the German Music Prize – The KLASSIK ECHO – we recorded the renowned Brandenburg State Orchestra to give you that warm and massive orchestral sound.
 Just register and you can get started immediately – all for free!

 ## Keys and Plucks

 - [Soniccouture - Music Box - Kontakt Player](https://www.soniccouture.com/en/products/p43-music-boxes/) - Two original music boxes: all such devices work on the same principle of triggering metal tines using a notated melody, either as punched paper or an embossed metal cylinder.
+- [8Dio - The New Copperphone - Kontakt](https://8dio.com/instrument/the-new-copperphone/) - The New Copperphone is a custom instrument made from modified Copper pipes.
+The end-result is a 12 pipe instrument that sounds somewhere between pristine bells and a metallic marimba of sorts.

 ## Choir

 - [Soniccouture - Tape Choir - Kontakt Player](https://www.soniccouture.com/en/products/18-exclusive-free-content/p170-tape-choir/) - A project to recreate the famous vocal choir pad sound from 10cc's 'I'm Not In Love'.

+## Misc

+- [8Dio - Free Angels - Kontakt](https://8dio.com/instrument/free-angels/) - Free Angels contains over 1.4GB of heavenly sound designs consisting of angelic ambiences, celestial risers, a large set of ethereal plucked instruments, fluffy creatures, heavenly hits, seraphic voices and a bunch of soft and saintly percussion.
+- [8Dio - Free ASMR - Kontakt](https://8dio.com/instrument/free-asmr-for-kontakt-vst-au-aax/) - Unique ASMR samples that will tickle your ears
+-